What are students' rights?

 - Survivors shall be notified of options for changing academic and living situations.

-The Campus Sexual Assault Victims’ Bill of Rights was signed into law by President George Bush in July of 1992.
+The Federal Campus Sexual Assault Victims’ Bill of Rights was signed into law by President George Bush in July of 1992.
 This law requires that all colleges and universities (both public and private) participating in federal student aid programs afford sexual assault victims certain basic rights.
 Schools found to have violated this law can be fined up to $35,000 or lose their eligibility to participate in federal student aid programs.
 Complaints about schools that have filed to comply with this law should be made to the U.S. Department of Education.